Sage-Bionetworks-IT/aws-account-template/README.md

 # Overview
-A project to install, configure and manage an AWS account.
+A Github template to install, configure and manage an AWS account.

 ## Instructions to create or update CF stacks